20cmdingding/QChartist/QChartist/docs/readme.txt

 build 47 : adding some missing code for the realtime quotes to work with Wine build 48 : adding some missing code for the realtime quotes to work with Wine

+2015-11-25 (build 49):
+- correction of a bug when loading Google finance historical data

 -------------------------------------------------------------------------------------
 Todo list;